Analysis | Andrew Cuomo’s cringey apology

 When he allegedly kissed a state employee without her consent, Cuomo claims this is what really happened: “I kissed a woman on the cheek at a wedding and I thought I was being nice, but she felt that it was too aggressive.”

 “I have slipped and called people honey, sweetheart and darling.
 I meant it to be endearing,” he said Tuesday in defending himself.
-“But women found it dated and offensive,” he said of women who, in the report, accused him of saying things like “it’s about time you showed some leg,” or that he wants a girlfriend who “can handle pain,” or that he asked an aide if she would be willing to cheat on her partner.
+“But women found it dated and offensive,” he said of women who, in the report, accused him of saying things such as “It’s about time you showed some leg,” or that he wants a girlfriend who “can handle pain,” or that he asked an aide whether she would be willing to cheat on her partner.

 In other words, the “full responsibility” Cuomo takes for offending these women fails to even acknowledge what happened to them.
-He appears to be making an effort to undermine a substantial number of women’s memories and experiences that all point to his bad behavior, and conflate it with his self-described familiarity with people.
+He appears to be making an effort to undermine a substantial number of women’s memories and experiences that all point to his behavior, and conflate it with his self-described familiarity with people.

-Compare that with the comment by New York Attorney General Letitia James (D), who oversaw the investigation into the governor: “We should believe women.
+Compare that with the comment by New York Attorney General Letitia James (D), who oversaw the investigation of the governor: “We should believe women.
 What this investigation revealed was a disturbing pattern of conduct by the governor of the great state of New York.”

 ‘I’m not comfortable just walking past and ignoring them’

-There is one allegation in the report that is so horrendous that even Cuomo realized he had to address it: The accusation that he came on to, then inappropriately touched, a female state trooper several times.
+There is one allegation in the report that is so horrendous that even Cuomo realized he had to address it: the accusation that he came on to, then inappropriately touched, a female state trooper several times.
 Including this from the report:

 [H]e ran the palm of his left hand across her stomach in the direction opposite the direction that he was walking.
 The center of the Governor’s hand was on Trooper #1′s belly button, and he pushed his hand back to her right hip where she kept her gun.